-Function Function Name Description Group · 1: Function is assignable to External Inhibit The drive is disabled, no current is being delivered to the motor. multiple inputs.
-External Reset Clears all faults, resets the DSP, and initializes the drive.
+Function Function Name Description 1: Function is assignable External Inhibit The drive is disabled, no current is being delivered to the motor. to multiple External Reset Clears all faults, resets the DSP, and initializes the drive. inputs.
 Positive Limit Stops motor rotation in the positive direction.
 Negative Limit Stops motor rotation in the negative direction.
 Fault Input Disables the drive by a hardware command.
 Stop/Go Control The motor decelerates to a specific speed E-Stop The drive commands the motor to zero speed Aux Encoder Fault An input which indicates an encoder fault.
 Drive Operation Control Selects mode of operation (current, velocity, position).
-2: Function is assignable to Profile Start Trigger Executes the profile as defined by the Profile Address pins (see section 5.15 for more detail). only one input at a time.
-Profile Step Stop Used in conjunction with Digital Input action trigger from the profile generator. at a time.
+2: Function is assignable Profile Start Trigger Executes the profile as defined by the Profile Address pins (see 5.15 Profile Generator for more detail). to only one input at a Profile Step Stop Used in conjunction with Digital Input action trigger from the profile generator. time.
 Set Home Sets encoder count to zero.
 Can be used in conjunction with Profile Step Stop to set a home position and for absolute position moves in the profile generator.
-Safe Stop 1A The drive decelerate to stop as rapidly and safely in a predetermind deceleration rate and duration Profile Address0 Up to 16 profiles may be stored in NVM.
+Profile Address0 Up to 16 profiles may be stored in NVM.
 This is bit 0 of the address of the profile.
 Profile Adress1 This is bit 1 of the address of the profile.
 Profile Adress2 This is bit 2 of the address of the profile.
 Profile Adress3 This is bit 3 of the address of the profile.
-3: Function is assignable to Pulse Direction - Pluse For pulse mode only (see section 4.4.2 for more detail).
-Paired with Pulse Direction2 only specific inputs.
-Pulse Direction - Dir For pulse mode only (see section 4.4.2 for more detail).
-Paired with Pulse Direction1 прию.
-Up Counting - Position Mode Counting up.
-Position Mode Only.
-Paired with Down Counting Down Counting - Position Mode Counting down.
+3: Function is Pulse Direction1- Position Mode For pulse mode only (see p.
+75 for more detail).
+Paired with Pulse Direction2 assignable to only Pulse Direction2- Position Mode For pulse mode only (see p.
+75 for more detail).
+Paired with Pulse Direction1 specific Up Counting - Position Mode inputs.
+Down Counting - Position Mode Counting down.
 Position Mode Only.
 Paired with Up Counting PWM Direction Command Selects clockwise or counterclockwise rotation.
 Paired with PWM duty cycle PWM Duty Cycle Command PWM duty cycle.
 Paired with PWM Direction PWM Sync Pulse Input Enables individual drives to sync together to share frequency.
 Home Pulse Signals to drive the home position has been reached.